Sts0mrg0/MoombahTwitterBot/README.md

 # BotMoomba
-Account manager for Moombathon twitter account.
+Quick and dirty Twitter account manager.
+No one said it was pretty.

+##Setup
+* Edit apiConfig.conf to setup
+* Add phrases to the phrases files
-Note: The more phrases, the higher chance of getting rate limited (15 calls per 15 minutes --60 min api cooldown)
+`Note: The more phrases, the higher chance of getting rate limited (15 calls per 15 minutes --60 min api cooldown)`